MoOo2mini/EFML2025/_posts/overview.md

 Figrue 1. 기본 PiSSA config.에서의 PiSSA, MiLoRA, LoRA results

 We fine-tuned [Llama-2-7B](https://huggingface.co/meta-llama/Llama-2-7b-hf) using LoRA and its recent variants (PiSSA, MiLoRA), adopting the hyperparameter configuration from ? et al. (XXXX).
-Figure 1 presents the test accuracy on HumanEval after training on the Code-Feedback dataset for a single epoch.
+Figure 1 presents the test accuracy on HumanEval benchmark after training on the Code-Feedback dataset for a single epoch.
 While ? et al. (XXXX) achieves strong performance under their original settings, we observe that MiLoRA outperforms other methods when simply reducing the batch size.
 This result highlights a key insight: training effectiveness is highly sensitive to configuration choices, especially batch size.

 To demystify the impact of batch size on fine-tuning with low-rank adaptation, we focus on the following two questions: